Nomenclature of Phycobilin lyases and related proteins

 - CpcT family Characterized in Synechococcus sp.
 PCC 7002 and Nostoc sp.
 PCC7120 to attach a PCB at Cys-153 of beta-PC (Shen et al., 2006; Zhao et al., 2007a,b).
 Nostoc sp.
 PCC 7120 CpcT also attaches PCB to Cys 155 of PecB (i.e. beta-PEC; Zhao et al., 2007a,b).
 Crystal structures of CpcT from Nostoc sp.
 PCC7120 and its complex with phycocyanobilin, have been obtained at 1.95 and 2.50 Å resolution, respectively (Zhou et al. 2014).
 CpcT forms a dimer and adopts a calyx-shaped beta-barrel fold.

 - RpcT family Gene name proposed by Six et al. (2007).
-This enzyme is not formerly biochemically characterized yet but indirect evidence suggests that it attaches a PEB at Cys-153 of beta-PC (Blot et al. 2009).
-RpcT is a paralog of CpcT and they are located in different positions of the PBS rod region of marine Synechococcus spp.
-(Six et al. 2007).
-Interestingly, RS9916 possesses both RpcT and CpcT.
+This enzyme is not formerly biochemically characterized yet, but indirect evidence suggests that it attaches a PEB at Cys-153 of beta-PC (Blot et al. 2009).
+RpcT is a paralog of CpcT, and they are located in different positions of the PBS rod region of marine Synechococcus spp.
+(Six et al. 2007, Grébert et al. 2022).
+Interestingly, strain RS9916 possesses both RpcT and CpcT, confirming the paralogy.

 - T clan related proteins